Laid-Back Camp: Virtual - Fumoto Campsite

 “The controller bindings still do not support quest out of the box; you have to go into your controller settings to map the buttons.”

-The graphics maintain the same technical quality as the Motosu version, though they appear slightly duller due to the absence of an animated lake.
-However, they still offer a visually pleasing experience, particularly with the inclusion of a beautiful sunrise reminiscent of the third episode of season one.
+The graphics are technically identical to the Motosu version, though slightly less vibrant due to the absence of an animated lake.
+However, they still provide a visually pleasing experience, particularly with the inclusion of a sunrise reminiscent of the third episode of season one.

 “The graphics are technically the same as the Motosu version, only a bit duller because there's no animated lake, but still a nice treat, especially since we get to see the sunrise in relation to the 3rd episode of season 1.”